spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub2ServiceBus.md

 Note, it does not matter if you use Azure Service Bus or Azure Event hub, bot uses the same foundation for connectivity in both tutorials and they start the same way.

-Ok lets do this for Azure Service Bus, but some important notes first.
+Ok lets do this for Azure Service Bus, date 15.07.2023.

-* Date 15.07.2023
-* Version RabbitMQ 3.12.1, Erlang 26.0
+Version RabbitMQ 3.12.1, Erlang 26.0
-* Azure Service Bus tier tested, Basic.

 ![Namespace ](https://github.com/spawnmarvel/quickguides/blob/main/eventhub/images/namespace.jpg)